A combinatorial realization of Kirillov-Reshetikhin crystals for type E arising from translations: Introduction

 \section{Introduction}

-Let $\ag$ be an affine Lie algebra of untwisted type and let $\U$ be the quantum affine algebra associated to $\ag$ without the derivation.
-The finite-dimensional irreducible $\U$-modules (of type $1$) are classified by the Drinfeld polynomials \cite{CP95} and it is well-known that a certain class of such modules known as Kirillov-Reshetikhin modules plays an important role in the category of the finite-dimensional $\U$-modules (see, for example, \cite{CH}).
+Let $\g$ be a finite-dimensional simple Lie algebra over $\mathbb{C}$.
+Let $\ag$ be an affine Lie algebra corresponding to $\g$ of untwisted type and let $\U$ be the quantum affine algebra associated to $\ag$ without the derivation.
+The finite-dimensional irreducible $\U$-modules (of type $1$) are classified by the Drinfeld polynomials \cite{CP95} and it is well-known that a certain class of such modules known as {\em Kirillov-Reshetikhin modules} plays an important role in the category of the finite-dimensional $\U$-modules (see, for example, \cite{CH}).